ubs121/plane_shooting/README.md

 This module simulates a human player and playes with the agent.
 It is designed to train the agent and check its performance according to the metrics.

 There are 168 variants of the plane.
-The simulator plays all these variants with the agent, and it does 500 trails for one layout.
+The simulator plays all these variants with the agent, and it does 500 trials for one layout.
 So it will be 168*500 trials in total.

 ### Refinement